Available 24/7 • More Than 31 Years Experience • Serving Louisville and Lexington

 At Wilt Injury Lawyers, we take care of our clients like we take care of our family.
 Schedule a free consultation with us today so you can get the help you deserve.

 Post-partum means after birth, and post-partum injuries can affect both mother and child.
-This period begins immediate after delivery and typically lasts about six weeks, although it can be different for everyone.
-Although we most often hear the term “post-partum” regarding depression, during the post-partum period a mother undergoes both emotional and physical changes and should remain under a doctor’s watchful care.
+This period begins immediately after delivery and typically lasts about six weeks, although it can differ for everyone.
+Although we most often hear the term “post-partum” regarding depression, during the postpartum period, a mother undergoes both emotional and physical changes.
+She should remain under a doctor’s watchful care.

 Like most medical malpractice cases, a post-partum negligence case hinges on a medical professional’s carelessness and the injuries and harm caused by that negligence.
-Some of the more common examples we see here at Wilt Injury Lawyers include:
+Some of the more common examples we see include:

 • Failure to recognize and treat complications.
 This includes both mother and baby, with complications including things like oxygen loss, uterine hemorrhage, or sudden drops in blood pressure.